nxshh/DevOps_Internship/README.md

 ---

-## 🎯 Key Skills Demonstrated
+## 🎯 Skills Demonstrated

 - CI/CD pipeline automation
-- Docker image build & push workflows
+- Docker build & push workflows
-- Infrastructure provisioning using IaC
+- Infrastructure provisioning (IaC)
-- Kubernetes deployment & scaling
+- Kubernetes deployments & scaling
 - Git branching & collaboration workflows
-- Static site hosting
+- Static site deployment

 ---

 ## 📌 Outcome

 This repository represents practical DevOps implementation across the complete pipeline — from code commit to deployment and infrastructure management.
 All tasks are fully functional and verified.
+Additional DevOps tasks will be added as the internship continues.